Collective Conversations: Observing a Year

-How can we share meaningful actions and rituals that connect us to land, place, and beings outside the human experience?
+How can we share meaningful actions and rituals that connect us to land, place, and beings beyond the human experience?

 What is a moment or time in which you exited yourself and entered into a larger conversation with nature?

-We are creating an archive consisting of shared practices that approach a more-than-human world.
-To create this library, we will invite 365 people (symbolizing a year) to respond creatively to the following sample prompts.
+We are currently archiving shared practices that approach a more-than-human world.
+To create this library, we are inviting 365 people (symbolizing a year) to respond creatively to the following sample prompts.
 Participants may submit any and all formats and mediums ranging from photos and videos, to sound, writing, poetry, books, and other types of conversations.

 —What does a more than human world mean to you?